 Old Mill Basin Bridge Scaffold Used During Pier Cap and Pier Column Repairs.
+2019: Brooklyn Bridge Manhattan Approach, Arch Block A North Side - Overview of the Timber Scaffolding.
+View of the Underside of the Scaffolding.

 SCALING - Also known as surface breakdown, scaling is the gradual and continuing loss of concrete's surface mortar and aggregate over an area due to the chemical breakdown of the cement bond.
 Scaling is accelerated when the member is exposed to a harsh environment.